Touch-E/TouchEPlugin/README.md

 ### Initial Setup

-To get started with TouchEPlugin, you need to configure it in your AppDelegate.swift file.
+To get started with `TouchEPlugin`, you need to configure it in your `AppDelegate.swift` file.
 This involves importing the framework, validating the server URL, and checking the user token.

 ### Step-by-Step Setup in AppDelegate.swift

 1. Import the TouchEPlugin Framework

-   Add the following import statement at the top of your AppDelegate.swift file:
+   Add the following import statement at the top of your `AppDelegate.swift` file:

 ```swift
 import TouchEPlugin
 ```
 2. Validate URL and Token

-   In the application(_:didFinishLaunchingWithOptions:) method, validate the server URL and the user token as shown below:
+   In the `application(_:didFinishLaunchingWithOptions:)` method, validate the server URL and the user token as shown below:

 ```swift
  func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {